4-point-0/raidar-backend/README.md

 - `google` - is defining all variables for google app
 - `aws` - is defining all variables for aws server
 - `sendgrid` - is defining all variables for sendgrid email provider
-- `algolia` - is defining all variables for algolia search app

 There is also `valdiation.ts` file which is used for validating env variables.